kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 #### Checking data integrity

-For confirming data integrity, the checksum of a data object or a collection can be checked both in our local client and iRODS: if two items have the same checksum, they are the identical.
+For confirming data integrity, the checksum of a data object or a collection can be checked both in our local client and iRODS: if two items have the same checksum, they are identical.
 Let's first check the checksum of the `shared` collection in iRODS.

 ```sh